jakubhricik/URL-shortener/README.md

 ```

 ### Browser URL
-Open your browser at the following URL: `localhost:8080/help` (giving REST interface details):
+Open your browser at the following URL: `localhost:8080/swagger-ui/` (giving REST interface details)
+For help navigate on `localhost:8080/help` page